hasanzaidi/java-language-tester/README.md

 # java-language-tester
-Repo for testing features of the Scala language as well as some popular libraries.
+Repo for testing features of the Java language.

 ## Run Application
 To compile and run the unit tests: